-- 3 Cover the work surface generously with paper towel (at least three layers thick). - 4 You'll need suitable containers (5 litres each) for the used cooking oil.
-If the containers aren't wide necked, use a wide necked funnel.
+- 3 Cover the work surface generously with paper towel (at least three layers thick). - 4 You'll need a suitable container (5 litre) for the used cooking oil.
+If the container isn't wide necked, use a wide necked funnel. - 5 If you want to filter the oil at the same time, support a fine sieve over a wide necked container, or fit the funnel with a filter paper. - 6 Remove the lid. - 7 Grip the sides of the control unit and slide it straight up.

-- 5 If you want to filter the oil at the same time, support a fine sieve over a wide necked container, or fit the funnel with a filter paper. - ★ It's best to keep the oil from the two bowls separate. - 6 Remove the lid. - 7 Grip the sides of the control unit and slide it straight up. - 8 The element is attached to the control unit hold it over the bowl till most of the oil has drained back into the bowl. - 9 Set it down on the kitchen paper to drain further.
+- 8 The element is attached to the control unit hold it over the bowl till most of the oil has drained back into the bowl. - 9 Set it down on the kitchen paper to drain further.